muhammadfardaa/Traffic_Flow_Model_Multiclass_FIFO_CTM/README.md

 Imagine there is a straight road in front of our home.
 To understand traffic propagation on that road, the Basic CTM represents such a road as a link, and discretises the link into several segments called cells.
 Such a discretised link is then simulated for a number of timesteps.
 In each timestep, the traffic enters the link and moves from one cell to the next until it finally exits the link.
 By using such a simulation, one can then see at which points (or cells) in the link a congestion occurs, the fluctuations of the link outflows, and the travel time of the traffic traversing the link.

+The Basic CTM, however, assumes that the traffic within a link is homogeneous and the road capacity is constant.
+To model the CAV impact on mixed traffic, which also contains NV, the Basic CTM needs to be modified.
+The M-CTM is then a modification of the Basic CTM, to accommodate the modelling of mixed traffic consisting of CAV and NV.
+The model has features, namely multiclass traffic, and dynamic road capacity and wave speed based on the share of CAV on the road.

 ## Outputs: